An H$\alpha$/X-ray orphan cloud as a signpost of the intracluster medium clumping: results

 \subsection{H$\alpha$ properties of OC}

 The H$\alpha$ OC is composed of the main body covered by our {\em MUSE} observations, a SE trail, and some other clumps around the X-ray OC (Fig.~\ref{fig:img}).
 Our new {\em MUSE} observations not only confirm the association of the H$\alpha$ OC with A1367, but also provide details on the kinematics and line diagnostics of the cloud, as shown in Fig.~\ref{fig:muse_maps}.
 There is a clear velocity gradient in the main body of the H$\alpha$ OC and the velocity dispersion is typically small, $\sim$ 80 \km.
 Line diagnostics (see detail in Section~\ref{sec:line}) suggest little SF in the OC but the ionization mechanism remains unclear.
 Why is the brightest H$\alpha$ emission offset from the brightest X-ray emission?
-The temperature of the X-ray OC, $1.6\pm0.1$ keV, is higher than typical temperatures of X-ray tails of cluster late-type galaxies ($\sim0.9$ keV, e.g. \citealt{2010ApJ...708..946S}), which suggests an advanced evolutionary stage of the X-ray OC as it mixes with the surrounding hotter ICM.
+OC is likely in a late evolutionary stage of mixing between the stripped cold ISM and the hot ICM as suggested below.
 The bright H$\alpha$ clumps may be associated with the only surviving cold clouds while the bulk of the X-ray OC is free of cold gas now.
 Future \hi\ and CO observations of the OC will be important to understand the evolution of the OC.

-\subsubsection{kinematics of the H$\alpha$ OC}
+\subsubsection{Kinematics of the H$\alpha$ OC}